chilah/My-learing-track/README.md

 # 16-17 February 2019
 - learn to use git and github 🤖
-- upload, fixed code and comment on paper-scissors-rock project
+- fixed code, comment and upload on paper-scissors-rock project

 # 14-15 February 2019
 finished learning react and simple project meme generator on scrimba.com
 - learn how to use `componentDidmount()` to access api
+- how to get input from user through form part
 - form part eg. checkbox radion select+option
-- how to get input from user through form part

 # 13 February 2019
 still learing react on scrimba.com and didnt get how lifecycle works.